15 Of The Greatest And Most Famous Italian Piano Players

 Last updated

 Music historians regard Italian piano players to be some of the most influential musicians in the world.
-Throughout history, Italian piano players have stood out for their musical innovation and pioneering.
+Throughout history, they have stood out for their musical innovation and pioneering.

 1. Ludovico Einaudi

-Ludovico Einaudi is regarded as one of the most important Italian pianists and composers of recent times.
+Begining this list is Ludovico Einaudi, who is regarded as one of the most important Italian pianists and composers of recent times.

 2. Muzio Clementi